Lasseignejk/DC-Notes/React/React2--ReactRouter.md

         return blah blah blah
     }

 So what's the difference?
-Do we need both of those exports, one in front of the function and one at the end? do we only need one?
+Do we need both of those exports, one in front of the function and one at the end?
+Do we only need one?

-If you use export in front of the function, when you import it on your app.jsx, you need to put it in {}
+If you use export in front of the function, when you import it on your App.jsx, you need to put it in {}

     import { function } from "./blah"